sdoran35/fetch-rewards-challenge/README.md

 - The points of the payer are given as `INTEGER`.
 - If the transaction is successful them the result will be returned as "Transaction Processed" with HTTP Status Code of `201 - Created` and the created records
-- If the format is incorrect, it will return "Transaction Format Incorrect" with HTTP Status Code of `400 - Bad Request`
+- If the format is incorrect, it will return "Transaction Failed to Process" with HTTP Status Code of `400 - Bad Request`
-- If the transaction fails, it will return "Transaction Failed to Process" with HTTP Status Code of `500 - Internal Server Error`
 - We can have transactions with negative points for a particular user which will deduct the points given by the same user.
   <br/>